johnhw/glgol/README.md

-* A lookup table mapping every 4x4 "superblock" to a 2x2 successor is created and stored as a texture.
+* A lookup table mapping every 4x4 "superblock" of binary cells to a 2x2 successor is created and stored as a texture.
 This encodes the Life rule
 (or any other outer-totalistic rule).
 F' means the successor of cell F in the next generation after applying the Life rule.